 In the process of a person becoming more depressed, as he gets good at being able to deny his negative feelings, he consequently becomes good at denying the positive opposites of his negative feelings, hence a significant difficulty in being cognizant of any feelings, except the feelings of being dead inside oneself.
 So an infant or toddler having a bad day in public isn't indicative of bad parenting, it simply means that the child hasn't yet mastered how to cope with difficult feelings.

 So what's the connection between empathy and depression?
 Being empathetic towards others is a matter of mentally placing yourself in the position of another person and imagining what your feelings in the position of that other person would be.
 A person who has gone a number of years not allowing himself to experience his feelings cannot adequately practice the concept of empathy even though he may have an intellectual understanding of what empathy is, and what it takes to be empathetic.

-One key guideline for parents to use in helping their children and teenagers stay consistently in touch with their feelings, is modeling how to cope with disappointment.
-Parents should be cognizant of not creating an atmosphere of love in the household based solely of any kind of achievement or expectations, but instead be cognizant of consistently modeling unconditional acceptance of self and others.
+One key guideline for parents to use in helping their children and teenagers stay consistently in touch with their feelings is modeling how to cope with disappointment.
+Parents should be cognizant of not creating an atmosphere of love in the household based solely on any kind of achievement or expectations, but instead be cognizant of their consistently modeling unconditional acceptance of self and others.
 This is a paradoxical approach that pays off in the long run, as youths who are more adept at dealing with disappointment, are more likely to be happier, and achieve success in their endeavors.
-Further more, these youths are also more likely to be empathetic towards others, as they will find it more easier to identify and relate with difficult feelings they perceive others experiencing.
+Furthermore, these youths are also more likely to be empathetic towards others, as they will find it easier to identify and relate with difficult feelings they perceive others experiencing.